SmallJoey/Discord-free-members-tool/README.md

 3.open .exe

-4.put the server ID in the "Guil ID: " (Developper mode needed
+4.put the server ID in the "Guild ID: " (Developper mode needed